 Dig deeper into this, and you will find those mature technology products are often filled with features and functionality, and code that eighty to ninety percent of customers don't even use!
 How do I know this?
 I've led technical teams for nearly 30 years at some of the world's largest tech companies.
 The pressure from sales, marketing, and solutions organizations to continuously deliver new features year after year resulted in products full of software code that adds much potential for risk and problems, often with minimal reward.
 And this cycle continues today at too many Silicon Valley technology companies.

 When asked about this, most people want me to give them an example of the opposite: Can I explain simplicity in the context of the technology market with somebody who did it right, they ask?

-Cloud also taught us another powerful lesson: that the “work” of managing compute and storage in the in-house data center could be easily shifted to others, allowing critical and limited IT resources to focus on value-add activities (not managing dozens or hundreds of servers).
-The same is true of the network – consider how many people hours are dedicated to managing network problems, solving Wi-Fi endpoint issues, and troubleshooting.
-Now imagine if those resources could be shifted to supporting business innovation activities (instead of firefighting connectivity issues).
-Simplicity in the network can address a range of IT personnel issues, like competition for IT talent, skillset mismatches, team members not being able to upskill because they’re stuck simply trying to keep the lights on, and staff burnout.
+Cloud also taught us another powerful lesson: that the "work" of managing computing and storage in the in-house data center could be easily shifted to others, allowing critical and limited IT resources to focus on value-add activities (not managing dozens or hundreds of servers).
+The same is true of the network – consider how many people hours are dedicated to addressing network problems, solving Wi-Fi endpoint issues, and troubleshooting.
+Now imagine if those resources shifted to supporting business innovation activities (instead of firefighting connectivity issues).
+Simplicity in the network can address a range of IT personnel issues, like competition for IT talent, skillset mismatches, team members not being able to upskill because they're stuck simply trying to keep the lights on, and staff burnout.